#Superchange your i18n dev workflow

 #Used by developers from:

-Supercharge i18n within VS Code with powerful tools designed to streamline the translation process.
+Inspect i18n within VS Code with powerful tools designed to streamline the translation process.
 Visualize, edit, and lint translated strings effortlessly using Inline Decorations & Hover Support.
 Extract new strings with a simple click, making localization tasks more intuitive and efficient.

-in the root of your project
+#1.
+Create a project.inlang/settings.json in the root of your project

-You can use the following template when using json files as translation files, if not, please look for other supported resource file types
+You can use the following template when using JSON files as translation files.
+If not, please look for other supported resource file types:

 {